issp-center-dev/DCore/doc/tutorial/bethe-t2g/bethe.rst

 ---------------------

 The DMFT loop is performed by ``dcore`` program.
-In this tutorial, we use continuous-time QMC implementaion of ALPSCore/CT-HYB.
+In this tutorial, we use continuous-time QMC implementation of ALPSCore/CT-HYB.
 The runtime of the impurity solver is set to 300 sec.
 You should not use the Hubbard-I solver for a metallic system because the Hubbard-I solver always gives an insulating self-energy.
 One can run the program by